-Aside from this, during the Coronavirus pandemic many smaller businesses are struggling and don’t have the financial power of big brands to support themselves until the pandemic is over.
+Aside from this, during the Coronavirus pandemic many smaller businesses have struggled and don’t have the financial power of big brands to support themselves or regain what they lost during such financial turbulence.

-Whether you’re shopping at markets (once they re-open) or online, here are our top 7 reasons to shop independent:
+Whether you’re shopping at markets (now they are open again) or online, here are our top 7 reasons to shop independent: